100% of 2019 Conference Attendees were Satisfied with their Experience

 How should I get to the conference?

 The University of Notre Dame is conveniently located in Notre Dame, Indiana which is a part of the South Bend, IN community and is accessible by air, car, or train.
-South Bend, IN is 90 miles east from Chicago.
-If you choose to fly into Chicago, bus service to and from campus is available from both Midway and O'Hare Airports.
+South Bend, IN is 100 miles east from Chicago and 150 miles north of Indianapolis.
 If you are flying into the South Bend Regional Airport and need transportation to your hotel or to campus, we recommend scheduling a taxi in advance (Uber is an option, but can be difficult to find in the summer months).
 The South Bend Regional Airport suggests Modern Cab – (574) 287-6666 or United Cab – (574) 233-9599 as options for local taxis.

 Where do I park when I arrive?

 During regular business hours (Monday-Friday, 7a.m. - 4p.m.), visitors must purchase a permit at a pay station (credit cards only).
 The permit must be displayed face up on the driver's side of the vehicle's dashboard, so it is visible to parking enforcement staff.

 The primary Visitor Lot is located on the east side of the Walsh Family Hall of Architecture (currently under construction).
 The only entrance to the Visitor Lot is off of Holy Cross Drive.
 Just inside the lot, there is a parking pay station to the right (the NW corner of the lot).
 Additional visitor parking areas are located in the Joyce, Compton and Baseball Lots.
 Pay stations to accommodate these areas are located in the Compton Lot (near the bus shelter off of Holy Cross Drive) and in the Joyce Lot (just south of the entrance to Purcell Pavilion).
 Please click here to see a map showing the location of the pay stations.
 The current rate schedule is:

 1hr - Free (must obtain permit and display on dash)

 2hrs - $1